Nissan closes gap with Honda in U.S. thanks to stylish designs, discounts

 But driven by CEO Carlos Ghosn and global design boss Shiro Nakamura, Nissan has sharpened its emphasis on distinctive, yet appealing design, while crafting a more cohesive identity for the company's mainstream Nissan and premium Infiniti brands, pegged largely to sporting performance.

-"It all comes down to product and styling," says Bob Lutz, former vice chairman and head of global product development at General Motors Co (GM.N).
+"It all comes down to product and styling," says Bob Lutz, former vice chairman and head of global product development at General Motors Co.
 Nissan, adds Lutz, "has some drop-dead gorgeous cars," including the increasingly popular Altima Sedan, a style leader in the midsize sector.

 Honda remains heavily dependent on the Accord, the Civic and the segment-leading CR-V crossover, which account for 69 percent of Honda's U.S. sales this year.